Sobha Realty (Dubai Metro)

 Sobha Realty (Arabic: شوبا العقارية) is a rapid transit station on the Red Line of the Dubai Metro in Dubai.
 It opened on 30 April 2010 as Dubai Marina and part of the extension to Ibn Battuta.

 Location

-Sobha Realty station is located near Interchange 5 of Sheikh Zayed Road, around 20 km southwest of Downtown Dubai.
+Sobha Realty station is located near Interchange 5 of Sheikh Zayed Road in Al Thanyah Fifth, around 20 km southwest of Downtown Dubai.
 It lies to the east of the northern half of the Dubai Marina and to the west of the northern portion of Jumeirah Lake Towers.

 Nearby development

 Originally named Dubai Marina, the station was named after the development of the same name, one of the largest projects in Dubai.
-Upon completion, the Dubai Marina will house around 120,000 residents around the world's largest artificial marina.
+Upon completion, the Dubai Marina will house 120,000 residents around the world's largest artificial marina.
 Also nearby are the Jumeirah Lake Towers and The Meadows developments.

-The station was renamed DAMAC Properties on 19 September 2014.
-The station was renamed to Dubai Marina on 24 November 2020 (again).

-On 9 August 2021, this station was renamed as Sobha Realty.
+The station was named DAMAC Properties from 19 September 2014 to 24 November 2020, when it was renamed back to Dubai Marina.
+On 9 August 2021, this station was renamed to Sobha Realty.